Conformity: Size of the group

-Situational Factors
+Situational factors

 Research has found different group and situation factors that affect conformity.
 Accountability increases conformity, if an individual is trying to be accepted by a group which has certain preferences, then individuals are more likely to conform to match the group.
 Similarly, the attractiveness of group members increases conformity.
 If an individual wishes to be liked by the group, they are increasingly likely to conform.

 Accuracy also effects conformity, as the more accurate and reasonable the majority is in their decision than the more likely the individual will be to conform.
-As mentioned earlier, size also effects individuals’ likelihood to conform.
+As mentioned earlier, size also effects individuals' likelihood to conform.
 The larger the majority the more likely an individual will conform to that majority.
 Similarly, the less ambiguous the task or decision is, the more likely someone will conform to the group.
 When tasks are ambiguous people are less pressured to conform.
 Task difficulty also increases conformity, but research has found that conformity increases when the task is difficult but also important.

 Research has also found that as individuals become more aware that they disagree with the majority they feel more pressure, and hence are more likely to conform to the decisions of the group.
 Likewise, when responses must be made face-face, individuals increasingly conform, and therefore conformity increases as the anonymity of the response in a group decreases.
 Conformity also increases when individuals have committed themselves to the group making decisions.

 Conformity has also been shown to be linked to cohesiveness.
 Cohesiveness is how strongly members of a group are linked together, and conformity has been found to increase as group cohesiveness increases.
 Similarly, conformity is also higher when individuals are committed and wish to stay in the group.
-Conformity is also higher when individuals are in situations involving existential thoughts that cause anxiety, in these situation individuals are more likely to conform to the majority's decisions.
+Conformity is also higher when individuals are in situations involving existential thoughts that cause anxiety, in these situations individuals are more likely to conform to the majority's decisions.